 - Press and hold the backside button of the charging case until the light flashes amber and white.

 iPhone isn’t connected to any other headphones?
-Still, AirPods are connected but no sound?
-It’s time to reconnect the AirPods to iPhone.
+Still, AirPods are connected but no sound.
+It’s time to reconnect the AirPods to the iPhone.
 It can be done through the following steps.

-- Settings app > Bluetooth.
-Tap on info next to AirPods and then on Forget This Device.
+Step 2: Enable Bluetooth > Connect Airpods > Tap on info next to AirPods and then Click on Forget This Device.

-This will un-pair the AirPods from iPhone, now you have to pair them like before.
-This is the complete guide on How to Pair AirPods to iPhone/iPad
+This will un-pair the AirPods from the iPhone.
+Now you have to pair them like before.
+This is the complete guide on How to Pair AirPods to iPhone/iPad.

 Solution #7: Hard Reboot Your Device

-Something is stuck and Runtime Software Glitch creates the problem on increase Volume on Airpod Either Left or Right.
-And Unable to increase or Change from your Paired iPhone/iPad/Apple Watch or Mac. hard reboot your Paired device is a formal solution. and Feel expected to work after a hard reboot.
+Something is stuck, and Runtime Software Glitch creates the problem of increasing Volume on Airpod Either Left or Right.
+And Unable to increase or Change from your Paired iPhone/iPad/Apple Watch or Mac.
+A hard reboot of your Paired device is a formal solution.
+And Feel expected to work after a hard reboot.

-- iPhone [No Home button]: Quickly Press and Release Volume up and Volume Down button, Then only press and hold side button only. until your iPhone see the apple logo on a black screen.
-Wait for 15 seconds and turn on by holding the side button only.
-Home button iPhone 7/7+, 6S/6S Plus users can use Volume Up or Down and Side button only. iPhone 6/6+ user can use the Side button and Home button.
+- iPhone [No Home button]: Quickly Press and Release the Volume Up and Volume Down buttons; then press and hold the side button only.
+Until your iPhone sees the Apple logo on a black screen.
+Wait for 15 seconds and turn it on by holding the side button only.
+Home button iPhone 7/7+, 6S/6S Plus users can use the Volume Up or Down and Side buttons only. iPhone 6/6+ users can use the Side button and Home button.

-- Mac User can: Apple Logo > Shut Down.
+- Mac Users can: Apple Logo > Shut Down.

-- Apple Watch: Press and Hold Digital Crown button and Side button until the Apple logo appears on the Apple watch screen.
-Now Turn on back using the side button of the apple watch only.
+- Apple Watch: Press and Hold the Digital Crown button and Side button until the Apple logo appears on the Apple watch screen.
+Now Turn on the back using the side button of the Apple watch only.

 Solution #8: Update Your Airpods Firmware to Fix Airpods low volume issues

-To keep your AirPods sound tip-top, then your AirPods run with the latest software that is highly required.
+To keep your AirPods sound tip-top, your AirPods run with the latest highly required software.
 Kindly watch my bottom video tutorial to make your Apple wireless earbuds firmware version updated.

 Fix AirPods Connected But No Sound on MacBook Pro -macOS Ventura, Monterey or earlier

 Sometimes AirPods connection is bugged by temporary cache files or the latest firmware updates.
-However, it is a minor issue that can be eliminated by performing normal troubleshooting.
+However, a minor issue can be eliminated by performing normal troubleshooting.
 Here’s AirPods Settings on Mac

-- So if your AirPods are connected but no sound on MacBook Pro, let us try to fix it by disconnecting and reconnecting to MacBook Pro and other alternatives.
+- So if your AirPods are connected but no sound on the MacBook Pro, let us try to fix it by disconnecting and reconnecting to the MacBook Pro and other alternatives.

-2. The very next setting to be checked is the audio balance of AirPods, if Left AirPods Volume is Low or Right AirPod is louder than another, then the audio balance is necessary.
+The very next set to be checked is the audio balance of AirPods.
+If the Left AirPod volume is Low or the Right AirPod is louder than another, then the audio balance is necessary.

 Fix AirPods Connected But No Sound Windows 11 or Windows 10

-When AirPods Pro or AirPods are connected but have no sound on Windows 10, you may need to configure and tweak few settings of your Windows 11 PC.
-Follow the step in the sequence.
+When AirPods Pro or AirPods are connected but have no sound on Windows 10, you may need to configure and tweak a few settings of your Windows 11 PC.
+Follow the steps in the sequence.